 Emerging market companies are considered to be those that are located in, or economically tied to, emerging market countries or that maintain securities that principally trade on exchanges located in emerging market countries.
 Emerging market countries primarily include those countries that comprise the MSCI Emerging Markets (ND) Index, but may include other countries with similar characteristics.
-As of January 1, 2016, the MSCI Emerging Markets (ND) Index included the following 23 emerging market countries: Brazil, Chile, China, Colombia, Czech Republic, Egypt, Greece, Hungary, India, Indonesia, Korea, Malaysia, Mexico, Peru, Philippines, Poland, Russia, Qatar, South Africa, Taiwan, Thailand, Turkey and United Arab Emirates.
+As of January 31, 2017, the MSCI Emerging Markets (ND) Index includes the following 23 emerging market countries: Brazil, Chile, China, Colombia, Czech Republic, Egypt, Greece, Hungary, India, Indonesia, Korea, Malaysia, Mexico, Peru, Philippines, Poland, Qatar, Russia, South Africa, Taiwan, Thailand, Turkey and United Arab Emirates.

 The Subadviser uses proprietary, fundamental research to identify companies with solid businesses for investment that it believes have an intrinsic value that is higher than the company's value as determined by its current stock price.
 When selecting individual companies for investment, the Subadviser normally looks for: